medicinisto/loopback-softdelete-mixin/README.md

 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.
 It allows entities of any Model to be "soft deleted" by adding a `deletedAt` attribute.
 Queries following the standard format will not return these entities; they can only be accessed by adding `{ deleted: true }` to the query object (at the same level as `where`, `include` etc).

-This is a fork from [loopback-softdelete-mixin](https://github.com/gausie/loopback-softdelete-mixin).
-The only real difference is that this module does not use the _isDeleted property on a model.
+This is a fork from [loopback-softdelete-mixin](https://github.com/studio-mv/loopback-softdelete-mixin) with this pull request applied: [Adds support for MongoDB](https://github.com/studio-mv/loopback-softdelete-mixin/pull/1).

 Install
 -------